A Complete Mixology Guide: 15 Sake Cocktail Recipes

 Instructions:

-In a pint glass, add 2 ounces “Coconut Lemongrass,” 1 ounce Malibu coconut rum, 0.5 ounce Domaine de de Canton, 0.5 ounce yuzu juice and 1 ounce coconut milk.
-Top the pint glass with ice and a shaker and shake well.
+In a shaker, add 2 ounces “Coconut Lemongrass,” 1 ounce Malibu coconut rum, 0.5 ounce Domaine de Canton, 0.5 ounce yuzu juice and 1 ounce coconut milk.
+Shake well.
 In your serving glass of choice, add ice ¾ of the way to the top.
 Strain your mixture into the serving glass and then top off with additional ice if needed.
 Garnish with a cherry and enjoy!

 Pineapple sour